absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 10. [`sub link bitbucket project`](#sub-link-bitbucket-project) - You will need to input your `bitbucket project key` and Subatomic will find the existing project within Bitbucket.
 11. [`sub list projects`](#sub-list-projects) - List projects belonging to a team
 12. [`sub request project environments`](#sub-request-project-environments) - Create new OpenShift environments for a project
-13. [`sub project request jenkins job`](#sub-project-request-jenkins-job) - Creates a jenkins build folder for a given project
+13. [`sub project request jenkins job`](#sub-project-request-jenkins-job) - Creates a Jenkins build folder for a given project

 ###  **Team Commands**
 Team commands allow you to manage your Subatomic team.
 These include team membership, team projects and DevOps environment configuration.